-If you are a current or future real estate investor who wants to understand the best way to organize and protect your assets, you should seriously consider forming a series LLC for your real estate business.
+If you are a future real estate investor who wants to understand the best way to organize and protect your assets, you should seriously consider forming a Series LLC for your real estate business.

 - Bank account

-With a series LLC, each individual real estate LLC under the umbrella company has the same protections that non-series LLCs have.
-This can be a lifesaver in several scenarios!
-For example, let’s say you try to evict a problem tenant from one of your properties, but they retaliate by deciding to sue you over a manufactured grievance.
-If you do not have a series LLC (i.e., you have all your real estate holdings operating with one bank account as the same company), then any profits or cash used for those other properties could be at risk if that lawsuit goes in your tenant’s favor.
+With a Series LLC, each individual real estate LLC under the parent company has the same protections that regular LLCs have.
+This can be a lifesaver, especially if you take into account the example earlier where the tenant from one of your properties decides to sue you due to mold.
+If you do not have a Series LLC (i.e., you have all your real estate holdings operating with one bank account as the same company), then any profits or cash used for those other properties could be at risk if that lawsuit goes in your tenant’s favor.

-However, keep in mind that a series LLC is not a magical shield.
-In order to maintain the protections for each LLC, be sure you understand the rules in your state and follow the guidelines for maintaining your series LLC status.
-Some lawyers or CPAs with real estate LLC experience will advise you that there are many areas of unsettled law on this topic, and that a series LLC may not protect you in such a thorough manner as you might assume.
-Again, this is why it is absolutely essential to discuss the best way to form your LLC with licensed professionals who regularly deal with these matters in relation to real estate.
+However, keep in mind that a Series LLC is not a magical shield.
+In order to maintain the protections for each LLC, be sure you understand the rules in your state and follow the guidelines for maintaining your Series LLC status.

-The series LLC is still not available in most U.S. states, and it isn’t going to be the right solution for every real estate investor.
-However, if you own multiple real estate properties in states where series LLCs are allowed, then setting up a series LLC might be a good option to reduce your risk and improve the efficiency of your business operations.
+The Series LLC is still not available in every U.S. state, and it isn’t going to be the right solution for all real estate investors.
+However, a Series LLC might be a good option to reduce your risk and improve the efficiency of your business operations.